dnguyend/VARsMA/README.md

 # Vector Autoregressive with scalar Moving Average Model
 ## Introduction.
-This notebook explains the underlying idea of the the paper "Vector Autoregressive with scalar Moving Average Model".
+This notebook explains the underlying idea of the the paper [Vector Autoregressive with scalar Moving Average Model](https://github.com/dnguyend/VARsMA/blob/master/docs/VARsMA.pdf).
 The main ideas are the following

 * When the Autoregressive and the Moving Average polynomials commute with each other, there is a simple formula for the conditional likelihood function.
 * The formula is a Generalized Linear Regression type formula, with the inner product given by the Toeplitz matrix of the moving average process.